gdiazcruz/gdiazcruz.github.io/_projects/en-us/3_project.md

 ---
 page_id: project_3
 layout: page
-title: Purple blotch of onion
+title: Stemphylium leaf blight of onion
-description: Analyzing the fungal communities associated with purple blotch of onion
+description: Analyzing the fungal communities associated with SLB of onion
 img: assets/img/cebolla.png
 importance: 1
 category: work
 giscus_comments: true
 ---

-We are investigating the role and changes of the fungal communities associated with the purple blotch of onion in Zarcero, Costa Rica.
+We are investigating the role and changes of the microbial communities associated with the purple blotch of onion in Zarcero, Costa Rica.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">